Statewide drive-through signing events to legalize responsible adult use of Marijuana

 We spoke with the Campaign Manager, David Owen, who says they have gathered 9000 valid signatures over the course of the campaign but will not know today’s numbers until they go through the validation process.

-Owen says his campaign believes it is time to end the failed policy of cannabis of prohibition which has created thousands of criminal records for otherwise law-abiding citizens, impeding their ability to participate in the workforce, and society.
+Owen says his campaign believes it is time to end the failed policy of cannabis prohibition, which has created thousands of criminal records for otherwise law-abiding citizens, impeding their ability to participate in the workforce and society.

 He says they also believe that legal cannabis will serve as an additional value-added ag crop securing our position as an agricultural leader for all conventional and specialty crops.